-The following descriptions of S&P's long-term corporate and municipal bond ratings have been published by Standard & Poor's Financial Service LLC.
+The following descriptions of S&P's long-term corporate and municipal bond ratings have been published by S&P Global Ratings.

 AAA - An obligation rated 'AAA' has the highest rating assigned by S&P. The obligor's capacity to meet its financial commitments on the obligation is extremely strong.